The Darboux Classification of Curl Forces: Acknowledgments

 \section{Acknowledgments}

 This work originated from a chance encounter with Michael Berry at the Venice airport, during which a discussion unfolded that suggested a potential connection between curl forces and Cauchy elasticity.
+We are grateful to Michael Berry for making the original connection between Cauchy elasticity and curl forces.
 We also benefitted from a discussion with Francesco Fedele.